Aashi24/shreyakr-portfolio/final_project_part2_shreya.md

 ### Target Audience

 The target audience for my story is everyone, young and old.
 The purpose of this project is to raise awareness and my call to action is for people to pledge against plastic.
-For the sake of this project, however, I would like to target my efforts on convincing millenials.
+For the sake of this project, however, I would like to target my efforts on convincing Millenials.
 This is because I firmly believe that young bloods have the willingness to change and can make a significant contribution to making the world a better place.

 ### Approach

-As mentioned earlier, since I am going to focu on millenials for the pupropse of this project, I will be interviewing some of my peers at Heinz to garner valuable feedback.
+As mentioned earlier, since I am going to focus on Millenials for the purpose of this project, I will be interviewing some of my peers at Heinz to garner valuable feedback.

 My goal is to assess the effectiveness of my story and visualizations using the following criteria: